Energy efficiency and specific CO2 emissions

 Context description

 Since specific CO2 emissions are expressed per transport unit, occupancy rates and load factors have a considerable effect on specific emissions produced from passenger and freight transport respectively.
-Reduction of specific emissions can be achieved by increasing occupancy rates and load factors and/or by decreasing the emissions per vehicle-km (e.g. by setting stricter emission standards and introducing more energy efficient technologies such as hybrid, plug-in hybrids, electric vehicles, etc).
+Reductions of specific emissions can be achieved by increasing occupancy rates and load factors and/or by decreasing emissions per vehicle-km (e.g. by setting stricter emission standards and introducing more energy efficient technologies such as hybrid, plug-in hybrids, electric vehicles, etc).

 Targets

-Policy objectives are only set with respect to CO2 emissions of passenger cars and vans.
+There are no specific objectives or targets related to energy efficiency or specific CO2 emissions.
+Policy objectives are only set with respect to the CO2 emissions of passenger cars and light commercial vehicles.
 Regulation No 443/2009 specifies that each vehicle manufacturer must achieve a fleet-average CO2 emission target of 130 g/km by 2015 for all new cars registered in the EU.
-In order to meet the CO2 emission target of 120 g/km, a further reduction of 10 g/km is to be provided by additional measures, such as the use of biofuels.
-The regulation also defines a long-term target of 95 g/km to be reached from 2020.
+In order to meet the CO2 emission target of 120 g/km, additional measures, such as the use of biofuels, aim to further reduce emissions by of 10 g/km.
+The Regulation also defines a long-term target of 95 g/km to be reached after 2020.

 Related policy documents